Postal addressDepartment of Computer and Information Science Norwegian University of Science and Technology 7491 Trondheim Norway

 - IT-supported organizational change

 - Public Sector

 - Knowledge modelling

 - Process modeling

 John Krogstie holds a PhD (1995) and a MSc (1991) in information systems from the Norwegian University of Science and Technology (NTNU), where he is currently a full professor in information systems.
-He is also the Vice Dean of the faculty, responsible for the thematic area ICT at NTNU.
 John Krogstie is the Norwegian representative for IFIP TC8 and chair of IFIP WG 8.1 on information system design and evaluations.
 His research interests are information systems modelling, quality of models and modelling languages, eGovernment and mobile information systems.
 He has published around 200 refereed papers in journals, books and archival proceedings since 1991.

 Scientific, academic and artistic work

 A selection of recent journal publications, artistic productions, books, including book and report excerpts.
 See all publications in the database